Dear readers of ADxS.org, please forgive the disruption.

 • Serotonin reuptake inhibitors: Ki 153.0 nM

-Mazindol reaches the highest blood level after 2 to 4 h.
-The bioavailability is 50%, the half-life is 33 to 55 h.
-It is excreted 25% renally and 75% biliterally.
+Mazindol reaches the highest blood level after 2 to 4 hours.
+The bioavailability is 50 %, the half-life is 33 to 55 h.
+It is excreted 25 % renally and 75 % biliary.

-Mazindol is a tricyclic imidazo-isoindole agent (not a tricyclic antidepressant).
+Mazindol is a tricyclic imidazo-isoindole active ingredient (not a tricyclic antidepressant).

-In the USA, mazindol has been classified by the DEA as Schedule IV (low abuse and dependence potential).
+In the USA, Mazindol was classified by the DEA as Schedule IV (low abuse and dependence potential).
 MPH and AMP, on the other hand, are Schedule II stimulants.

 2. Indications for use of Mazindol

-Mazindol was approved in the U.S. in 1973 and in the EU in the 1980s for the treatment of adult obesity.
-Due to low sales, it was voluntarily withdrawn from the market in 1999 in both the USA and the EU2
+Mazindol was approved in the USA in 1973 and in the EU in the 1980s for the treatment of obesity in adults.
+Due to low sales, it was voluntarily withdrawn from the market in both the USA and the EU in 19993

 • Mexico/Central America (IR = immediate release)